nazab/Standalone-Pages/README.md

 ## Features

-* Automaticly create WordPress pages for each "standalone template" present in the curent theme.
+* Automaticly create WordPress pages for each "standalone template" linked to in the curent theme.
 * Does not override any changes to the "standalone page" made in the admin.
 Like Page title, or Hierarchy.

-## Usage

-When you need to create a standalone page in WordPress instead of creating the "page-<MY_PAGE_NAME>.php" file, use the "page-standalone-<MY_PAGE_NAME>.php" file and when you deploy the new version of the theme on the new server, the plugin will magicaly create pages for each file matching the pattern "page-standalone-XXX.php".

-Perfect for pages like "My Account", "Login", "Signup" which must be implemented as a page template but actually are standalone pages.

 ## F.A.Q.

+### How to create a Standalon Page ?
+> Just create a page template filefollowing the namming pattern: `page-standalone-<TEMPLATE_NAME>.php`.
+> This template works exactly like a standard WordPress page template.

+### Howto make a link o a standalone page ?

+> Simply use the `StandalonePages::get_standalone_page_uri(<TEMPLATE_NAME>)` static method to get the page full URL of the requested template.

 ### What is a *standalone page* ?

 > It is a page that has a unique behavior and only exists once over the website.
-> Exemple:
-> * Signup
-> * Login
-> * My account
-> * etc.
+Like (signup page, login page, my account page, etc.)

+## Changelog

+### 0.2 (6 February 2013)

+* Based on the very usefull feedback of @boiteaweb, @startupz and @samyrabih
+* The plugin now only creates page when they are linked to woth the plugin static method.
+This drasticly improve the plugin performance.

+### 0.1 (4 February 2013)

+* Proof of concept release

+## Author Information

+The WordPress Plugin Standalone Pages was originally started and is maintained by [Benjamin AZAN](http://benjaminazan.com).

+## Roadmap

+* Add an admin page to manualy generate the standalone pages.
+* Use the first admin if the user_id set does not exists.

 ## Installation

-1. Copy the `standalon-pages` directory into your `wp-content/plugins` directory
+1. Copy the `standalone-pages` directory into your `wp-content/plugins` directory
 2. Navigate to the "Plugins" dashboard page
 3. Locate the menu item that reads "Standalon pages"
 4. Click on "Activate"